 Although we never like to admit it, we have all experienced times on the road in which we acted “out of character” to say the least.
 Regardless of how reserved of a person you may think you are, one person cutting you off, stopping short, or turning without a turn signal is enough to make our blood boil.
 This is when road rage sets in, turning your nice relaxing commute into a struggle to keep a level head.

-What Is Road Rage?
+What is Road Rage?

 - Flashing your headlights

-The Psychology Behind Road Rage
+Understanding the Psychology of Road Rage

 “Drivers grow up being socialized into a highway of hostility rather than mutual support and peace; The back seat of the car is what I call road rage nursery.
 From childhood in the car and from watching television, we are prepared for competitive hard-nosed driving.
 The culture of road rage has deep roots.
 We inherit aggressive and dangerous driving patterns as children, watching our parents and other adults behind the wheel, and by watching and absorbing bad driving behaviors depicted in movies and television commercials.”